yiisoft/injector/README.md

 }
 ```

-We have passed two parameters.
+We have passed two arguments.
 One is `multiplier`.
 It is explicitly named.
-Such parameters passed as is.
+Such arguments passed as is.
 Another is
 data provider.
-It is not named explicitly so injector finds matching argument that has the same type.
+It is not named explicitly so injector finds matching parameter that has the same type.